TritonDataCenter/rfd/rfd/0034/README.md

       num_sync_phases: "number"
         // The number of successful "sync" phases this migration has performed.

+      last_sync_size: "number"
+        // The size (in bytes) of the last successful sync.

       progress_history: "array of completed JSON progress events"
         // Each time a migration phase is completed (or when a major migration